Ludu Library

 The Ludu Library and Archive (လူထုစာကြည့်တိုက်နှင့်မော်ကွန်းတိုက်) is a public library and newspaper archive in Letsekan quarter, Chanayethazan Township, Mandalay, Myanmar.
-Construction began in 2000, and the library was formally founded in 2004 by the family of Ludu U Hla and Daw Amar, prominent Burmese writers.
+Construction began in 2000, and the library was formally founded in 2004 by the family of Ludu U Hla and his wife Daw Amar, prominent Burmese writers.
 The library was an extension of a private collection curated by the Ludu family and survived the 1984 Kya Gyi fire in Mandalay.

 The library is a prominent reference library for Burmese scholars.
 Ludu Library possesses a collection of 50,000 books, 210 palm leaf manuscripts and 130 parabaiks, and also special collections of prominent Burmese writers, including Than Tun, Shwe U Daung, and Ludu Sein Win.